 Most progressive films indulge our sense of American possibility, exploring underrepresented populations as they attain positions of social power – women in the military, for instance, thereby defining power in militaristic, masculine terms.
 Poor people get middle-class jobs or wealth in films, but they notably do not receive the mental complexity of experience that normative, middle-class people routinely welcome in fiction.
 Films about poor people are so often defined hermetically in relation to poorness.
 A lack of wealth totalizes their lives, which become mere quests to exceed poverty, to become “better” as we socially define the terms, to actualize.

 Paterson is unique in that it doesn’t treat its protagonist’s life as a barrier to real mental, artistic potential; he thrives off of the everyday.
-Driver’s Paterson doesn’t love his life or despise it so much as he slips into it, but the film resists the American cinematic compulsion to dichotomize a life of “heroic” action – which could be enacted in an aspirational narrative, with Paterson raising to new positions in life – with passivity.
+The film resists the American cinematic compulsion to dichotomize a life of “heroic” action – which could be enacted in an aspirational narrative, with Paterson raising to new positions in life – with passivity.
 He is not passive so much as comfortable – or rather, the capitalistic passive-active dichotomy does not apply to his life.
 Paterson the man’s life draws from Paterson the city, and the film in turn draws from both, always seeking new inspiration and refreshing itself throughout.
 Rather than follow a myopic story to completion – actualizing a goal – it wanders around, conjuring life as a quiltwork of tangents and digressions.

 Thus, Jarmusch’s style – like his spiritual protégé Kelly Reichardt – is ever on the move.
 It is a stunning dance of semi-free-flowing rhythms, moments that are not neutered but given reason by the regimentation of life into parcels and patterns of time.
 Paterson lives off of this aesthetic tension between the life of Paterson’s mind, or his habit of moving between sights and sensations for inspiration, and his body, or his daily rhythms and schedules.
 The poetic style loosens the screen within the narrative framework, massaging moments into diaphanous sequences endlessly suggestible to new perceptions and sensations.
 Yet the beauty is not enforced onto the streets and people of Paterson.
 Rather, effuses out of them.
 As opposed to asking the people of Paterson to improve themselves, the film simply watches them express themselves, finding beauty within life as it is, and the film expresses with them.